-Below are some questions that I get asked often.
+Below are some questions about birth photography that I get asked often.
 If you do not see the answer to your questions here, please click the contact link above and ask.
-I'm happy to answer any questions you may have via email, phone or in person.
+I'm happy to answer any questions you may have.

 Q: Are you able to photograph the birth without taking graphic or revealing photos?